OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:47

-Someone told Him, “Your mother and brothers are standing outside, wanting to speak to You.”
+Someone informed Him, “Your mother and brothers are standing outside, wanting to speak to You.”

 ## Matthew 12:48